sondrentveito/PortfolioProjects/README.md

 Technology: MySQL

 **Covid-19 Data Visualisation**

 Code: [Covid-19 SQL Visualisation Code](https://github.com/sondrentveito/PortfolioProjects/blob/9d31595318ef267344be21b72ee61874ab04c3d7/Covid-19%20Visualisation%20SQL%20Code.sql)

 Dashboard: [Covid-19 SQL Visualisation Code](https://public.tableau.com/views/Covid19_Dashboard_16882610166920/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)

-Description: The code presents the SQL queries used to extract the data I wanted to present, and in the Dashboard one can see the
+Description: The code presents the SQL queries used to extract the data I wanted to present, and in the Dashboard, one can see the numbers of total cases and deaths in a global scale and divided by continents and countries

+Technology: MySQL & Tableau

 **Nashville Housing Data - Data Cleaning**